-Fellows: These students are required to complete Seminar Courses that increase the academic rigor of their involvement in the program.
+- Fellows: Every Scholar has the opportunity to advance to a Fellow status if they complete 4 of the HONR seminars.
+This gives students the option to achieve another level of distinction at graduation.
 All honors courses are designed to give more dynamic, interactive opportunities rather than add work to regular courses.
-Fellows Seminar Courses, however, are more challenging, interdisciplinary courses than the general education counterparts they replace.
-Fellows form a tighter community as they complete Seminar Courses together during their first semesters before fully specializing in their own professions.
+HONR Courses, however, are more challenging, interdisciplinary courses than the general education counterparts they replace.
 Fellows are expected to take full advantage of their opportunities to excel in whatever manner God has called them to do.
 "From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked" (Luke 12:48, NIV).

 Are scholarships available in the Honors Program?